|

 116 copy prints

-Borden County, Texas, organized in 1890 and named for Gail Borden, the inventor of
+Borden County, Texas, organized in 1890 was named for Gail Borden, the inventor

-condensed milk, is located along the southern edge of the Llano Estacado, and the city of
+of condensed milk, is located along the southern edge of the Llano Estacado; the

 Boreing, Ricky V. and W. V.